Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 Take Time To Enjoy The Little Things

-The priceless moments of hearing the baby talk to himself when he wakes up from his nap.
+– The priceless moments of hearing the baby talk to himself when he wakes up from his nap.

 Little minds are such wonderful things.
 Those sponges soak up all they can and still have enough room in there to garner a response to the occasional “why?”.
 So why not let them share your office space with you?

-Here’s how to do it:
+At least let them think they’re helping.
 This is my favorite tip because it allows for some special bonding time.
 I like to set up a spot in my office – usually on the floor – where my son can practice his scribbles.
 We call it “helping mommy with work”.
 You’d be surprised how much you can get done when junior is exercising his brain and “helping” you work.

 Create Independent Activities

 Give them activities they can do on their own (keeping them within ears length, or course).
 Coloring is so much fun.
 Puzzles are too.
-My fav: rotate toys so there is something new in their toy bin.
+Even rotating toys is new and interesting.

-Have A Job That Fits
+Tip #4: Have A Work From Home Job That Fits With Toddlers

 It’s no secret that toddlers have short attention spans.
 Which kind of sucks when you’re on a roll trying to hit your goal.

 Because there is a little thing called life.
 And everything that comes with it.
 Like taking care of the house, aging parents, even your other school age children.

-But there is a solution.
-You can work a job that fits you.
-Like these:
+You can work a job that fits your schedule and theirs.

-A “Background Noise Is OK” Job
+“Background Noise Is OK” Job

 Take a look at these companies: